Foundation and wall crack repairs

 Your foundation is like a frozen pond − it can only support weight if the water is solid.
 Once crevices begin to form in the ice, the ability to safely and properly support weight is compromised.
 Likewise, if the mortar, brick, and cinder blocks in your foundation are damaged, your home’s ability to support weight can ultimately be compromised.

-With our ABT electronic wall monitors, we can determine the best repair method for your unique problem.
+With our ABT electronic wall monitors, we can determine the best foundation repair method for your unique problem.
 Most cases are small enough that house support is not an issue, but water control is.
 Small cracks can allow large amounts of water to enter into your basement, and can degrade the foundation over time.
+Learn about basement waterproofing solutions here.

-Determining the nature of the crack will help identify the very best repair or waterproofing method to fix the problem.
+Determining the nature of the crack will help identify the very best basement crack repair or basement waterproofing method to fix the problem.
 Possible solutions include underpinning, injection, wall plate anchors, helical tiebacks, drainage, and/or gutter or downspout repairs.

 In many cases, water is usually the culprit for a structural problem.
 After a foundation has settled, crevices will open up and water will find its way into the living area.
 If your lawn has standing water after it rains due to poor drainage, this could lead to hydrostatic pressure that can crack or shift a foundation.